-At the end of the month (July 2020) Muslims will not be converging on Mecca for the annual Hajj pilgrimage.
-This year due to the global Covid 19 pandemic Hajj is restricted to residents of Saudi Arabia who are under 65 and do not have a chronic illness.
+This month, Muslims will not be converging on Makkah for the annual Hajj pilgrimage.
+This year due to the global Covid 19 pandemic Hajj is restricted once again to residents of Saudi Arabia who are under 65 and do not have a chronic illness.

 The pilgrimage and its rites were first established by Prophet Abraham, when God asked him to build the House of God on the site in the Arabian Peninsula now known as Mecca.

 Thus, as we prepare for a quiet Hajj period, it seems fitting that we revisit the life of Prophet Abraham and the spiritual lessons his experiences contain.

 Prophet Abraham is recognized and honored with salutations every day when Muslims perform their daily prayers.
 And the Quran sums up his importance by saying:

 Who can be better in religion than one who submits his whole self to Allah, does good, and follows the way of Abraham the true in Faith?
 For Allah did take Abraham for a friend (Quran 4:125).

 Abraham’s father was a craftsman who sculpted idols from stone and wood.
 Even as a child, Abraham recognized this to be inherently wrong.